JJJayyyy/Qplacer/README.md

 ## Get Benchmarks

 To get quantum topology benchmarks, run the script `example.py` from the directory `qplacer`.
+The benchmark files and placement configuration files are saved in directory `qplacer/benchmark` and `qplacer/test`, respectively

 ```
 python example.py